Top of page

 I had still not told my work colleagues, and they were asking questions about why I was off.
 I didn’t feel ready or able to tell them at the time, so made excuses like I had things to take care of and that I would be back at work soon.

-In February I developed a high temperature.
-My mum noticed I was looking red and I had no energy.
-Just having a shower was talking all my strength.
+In February 2019 I developed a high temperature.
+My mum noticed I was looking red, and I had no energy.
+Just having a shower was taking all my strength.
 We realised that this was a red flag moment and that I needed to get straight to hospital.

 I had developed neutropenic sepsis and needed to be treated with antibiotics and G-CSF injections to help my neutrophil count recover faster.
 I was in hospital for a week and my next chemotherapy was delayed.